Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 “To our way of thinking, the doctor from Poland HAD performed a miracle.”

-To underscore just how difficult Helen’s death was for Peter Cushing, he ended his first autobiography, published in 1986, with Helen’s death: Peter felt his life effectively ended with Helen’s passing, and would only publish a second volume of memoirs—that covered his later years—at the request of fans, two year later.
+To underscore just how difficult Helen’s passing was for Peter Cushing, he ended his first autobiography, published in 1986, with her death: Peter felt his life effectively ended with Helen’s passing.
+He only published a second volume of memoirs—about his later years—because of fan requests, two years later.

 “Deep down I knew I would never take such a step, but because of the numbing agony of those early days following the passing of my dear wife Helen, it was inevitable that I should contemplate suicide…